dfrho/newest-espressocode/data/authors/default.md

 # github: https://github.com/dfrho
 ---

-David Rhodes is a sales/solutions engineer with backgrounds in SaaS sales and enterprise frontend engineering.
-Always curious about new tech, he's eager to build anything in JavaScript.
+David Rhodes is a sales/solutions engineer with backgrounds in SaaS sales and enterprise software engineering.
+Always curious about new tech, he's eager to build in Python or JavaScript.